hytromo/MacroPolo/README.md

 * **Parameters**

-`points_colors` (`list`) a list of lists.
+`points_colors` (`list`): a list of lists.
 The first item of each inner list is a list containing the x, y coordinates of a pixel and the second argument is the HTML representation of the color that it should have

-`for_all` (`bool`) if true, the function will wait for all the pixels to match their colors; if false the function will wait for any of the pixels to match their colors
+`for_all` (`bool`): if true, the function will wait for all the pixels to match their colors; if false the function will wait for any of the pixels to match their colors

-`interval` (`int`) the interval in milliseconds between each check
+`interval` (`int`): the interval in milliseconds between each check

 * **Return values**

-`pixel_index` (`int`) 0 if `for_all` is true.
+`pixel_index` (`int`): 0 if `for_all` is true.
 If `for_all` is false then `pixel_index` represents the index in `points_colors` that contain the pixel / color pair that satisfied the condition and made the function to quit

 * **Example usage**